 Prevention of thrush

-An important preventive measure is the timely treatment of endocrine disorders, inflammatory and other diseases of the genital organs.
+An important preventive measure is timely treatment of endocrine disorders, inflammatory and other diseases of the genital organs.

-To prevent the appearance of thrush, you must:
+To prevent thrush, you must:

-4. Refuse to use panty liners;
+4. Stop using panty liners;

-6. Increase the body's defenses (douche, rubdown);
+6. Increase the body's defenses (dousing, rubbing);

 7. Lead a healthy lifestyle and give up bad habits;

-8. Do not get carried away with self-medication with antibiotics.
+8. Do not self-medicate with antibiotics.

 1. Use of barrier methods of contraception.